Martin023/Akan-name-converter/README.md

 # Akan-name-converter
-Web application that gives you your Akan name according to your birthday.
+Web application that gives you your Akan community name according to the Ghanian community's naming convention.